danielloeh/linkhub/README.md

 Voilà - a simple persisting solution without further setup.
 For security reasons, I recommend to create a special user for this, which has only access to the the linkhub repository.

+Note: This currently only works if the its you use the whole directory for running the app including the git files, e.g. via the docker container.
+Other ways e.g. how heroku is handling running container don't find the git files and can't connect.

 ## Development

 ### Testing